parmandil314/parmandil314/README.md

 Then why do I have a GitHub account?

 Spite.
-I use it to post all my bad code online in the hopes that good coders will come across it and die of anaphylaxis.
+I use it to post all my code online in the hopes that good coders will come across it and die of anaphylaxis.